Brendan Rodgers has Leicester City whirring

 The club has also found itself the beneficiary of a few unique circumstances.
 Most notably, they have avoided significant injury to this point in the season.
 A large part of that has been Vardy’s international retirement which (at least, for the time being) has kept him fresher than most, whereas double duty has weighed down other top goalscorers in the league.
 Only Matthew James is currently sidelined for the Foxes who remain one of the healthiest teams in the league.
 They also don’t have European play to worry about, a proven ingredient for domestic success.

 Still, Rodgers is the source of much of their continued improvement.
 The Foxes have conceded just nine total goals all year, the least of any English top flight side, and are the only team in the league not to have conceded from a set-piece this Premier League season, a testament to their rigid and well-drilled discipline.
-And they have scored gobs of late goal under the current boss – they scored 10 goals inside the final 15 minutes of his first eight games in charge of the club, and this season they have the most late goals in the league.
+And they have scored gobs of late goals under the current boss – they scored 10 goals inside the final 15 minutes of his first eight games in charge of the club, and this season they lead the league with five goals inside the final five minutes (even with Manchester City).
 Against Aston Villa he managed to pair Vardy with Kelechi Iheanacho up front, a prospect that left Puel utterly baffled.

 It’s a shame this team isn’t among those competing in Europe this campaign, as they could surely challenge the likes of Real Madrid and Bayern Munich for a spot in the Champions League quarterfinals, but they will almost certainly get the chance next season.
 They get a chance to play with the Premier League big boys soon during the holiday season, with back-to-back matches against Liverpool and Man City just after Christmas Day.